mberk/mberk.github.io/_posts/2016-06-08-integer-sequence-learning-first-steps.markdown

 tried, and automation so that the optimal combination can be found withoout having to specify the grid of values to search over in advance.

-A quick comment on the use of a {% ihighlight r %}for{% endihighlight %}
-loop here.
-Many people are quick to argue that you should avoid
-{% ihighlight r %}for{% endihighlight %} loops in R wherever possible and, believe me, I used to argue it more than most.
-However it turns out that this advice is not really true, especially when slavishly replacing the loops with
-{% ihighlight r %}*apply{% endihighlight %} impacts readability.
-For more background on why {% ihighlight r %}for{% endihighlight %} loops are OK check out this
+A quick comment on the use of a `for` loop here.
+Many people are quick to argue that you should avoid `for` loops in R wherever possible and, believe me, I used to argue it more than most.
+However it turns out that this advice is not really true, especially when slavishly replacing the loops with `*apply` impacts readability.
+For more background on why `for` loops are OK check out this
 [Stack Overflow answer](http://stackoverflow.com/questions/7142767/why-are-loops-slow-in-r/7142982#7142982)
 and the [article on page 46 of the May 2008 issue of R news](https://www.r-project.org/doc/Rnews/Rnews_2008-1.pdf).